3dsekai/dark-matter-engine/README.md

-# dark-matter-engine
-Dark Matter 3D OpenGL Game Engine
+# DarkMatter OpenGL 3D Game Engine

 This is my own homemade OpenGL game engine!
 It's only a hobby project, but I plan on making games with it.